+Project Authority

-- Project Authority - Responsible for initiating the VSMP Construction Permit Registration application process.
-Completes, or coordinates the completion of, all of the information on the VSMP Construction Permit Registration Information form (LD-445), the Permanent BMP Information form (LD-445A), the VSMP Permit Fee Registration form (LD-445B), attaches the completed ESC & SWM Plan Certification form (LD-445C) and sends the completed assembly for each RLDA to the applicable District VSMP Permit Coordinator.
+Responsible for initiating the VSMP Construction Permit Registration application process.
+Completes, or coordinates the completion of, all of the information on the VSMP Construction Permit Registration Information form (LD-445) and the VSMP Construction Permit Fee Registration form (LD-445B), attaches the completed ESC & SWM Plan Certification form (LD-445C) and sends the completed assembly for each RLDA to the applicable District VSMP Construction Permit Coordinator.

-- 2. For the purposes of this IIM, the Project Authority is defined as the person with responsibility for oversight of the preliminary engineering aspects of the RLDA such as the Project Manager, the Residency Contract Administrator, or other such person that manages/oversees pre-construction activities of the proposed land disturbing activity. - ESC Plan Designer/Hydraulic Engineer - Responsible for preparing the ESC and SWM Plan for the RLDA in accordance with VDOT's Approved ESC and SWM Standards and Specifications.
-Develops and ensures that the applicable information is included in the Erosion and Sediment Control Section of the Plan General Notes for the RLDA, including the applicability of the VSMP Construction Permit (See IIM-LD-110 and IIM-LD-11 for additional information).
-Assists the Project Authority in completing the VSMP Construction Permit Registration Information form (LD-445) and the Permanent BMP Information form (LD-445A).
-Submits the completed Erosion and Sediment Control and Stormwater Management Plan Certification form (LD-445C) to the Project Authority. - District VSMP Permit Coordinator - 1.
+For the purposes of this IIM, the Project Authority is defined as that person with responsibility for oversight of the preliminary engineering aspects of the RLDA such as the Project Manager, the Residency Contract Administrator, or other such person that manages/oversees the pre-construction activities of the proposed land disturbing activity.

+- ESC Plan Designer/Hydraulic Engineer - 1.
+Responsible for preparing the ESC and SWM Plan for the RLDA in accordance with VDOT's Approved ESC and SWM Standards and Specifications.
+Develops and ensures that all applicable information is included on the SWPPP General information Sheets (see the latest version of IIM-LD-246).
+Assists the Project Authority in completing the VSMP Construction Permit Registration Information form (LD-445).
+Submits the completed Erosion and Sediment Control and Stormwater Management Plan Certification form (LD-445C) to the Project Authority. - District VSMP Construction Permit Coordinator - 1.
 Responsible for coordinating the VSMP Construction Permit Registration application process for the District.
-Collects all of the completed VSMP Permit Registration application assemblies and submits them to the Central Office VSMP Permit Coordinator.
-Submits the completed VSMP Permit Termination Notice forms (LD-445D) to the Central Office VSMP Permit Coordinator. - 2.
-The District VSMP Coordinator is the District Drainage Engineer or their designee. - Responsible Land Disturber (RLD) - 1.
-Responsible for insuring the implementation of the ESC and SWM Plan for the RLDA.
-Completes, signs, and forwards, to the appropriate District VSMP Permit Coordinator, the VSMP Permit Termination Notice form (LD-445D) certifying that final stabilization has been achieved on all portions of the RLDA site. - 2.
-The RLD is that person so identified on the LD-455 form and is certified under DCR's RLD Certification Program.
-(See IIM-LD-11 for additional information) - Central Office VSMP Permit Coordinator - 1.
-Responsible for compiling the VSMP Construction Permit Registration assemblies and applying to DCR for coverage under the General Permit for the impending RLDAs.
-Submits the completed VSMP Construction Permit Registration assemblies, registration fees, and the VSMP Permit Termination Notice form (LD-445D) to DCR.
-Maintains an online database documenting the RLDAs submitted for coverage.

-2. The Central Office VSMP Permit Coordinator is a designated engineer in the Central Office Hydraulics Section.
+Collects all of the completed VSMP Construction Permit Registration application assemblies (forms LD-445, LD-445B and LD445C) and submits them to the Central Office VSMP Construction Permit Coordinator.
+Collects and submits the completed Stormwater Pollution Prevention Plan Certification forms (LD-445E) and the VSMP Construction Permit Termination Notice forms (LD-445D) to the Central Office VSMP Construction Permit Coordinator.
+Attaches a copy of the VSMP Construction Permit Registration Information form LD-445 to the applicable VSMP Construction Permit coverage letter received from the Central Office VSMP Construction Permit Coordinator and forwards both to the RLD for each specific RLDA.
+Inputs Permanent BMP data submitted with the VSMP Construction Permit Termination Notice forms (LD-445D) into the L&D Stormwater Database. - 2.
+The District VSMP Construction Permit Coordinator is the District Drainage Engineer or his/her designee. - Responsible Land Disturber (RLD)